stafforj/Open-TaylorCouette/README.md

 # Taylor-Couette-Flow

-Low-cost experiment for demonstrating Taylor-Couette flows (e.g., in education).
-Also included is an LES model for detailed flow field information.
+_Open-source tools that can be used to explore the fluid dynamics of Taylor-Couette flows.
+The repository includes build instructions for a low-cost experiment (e.g., as a demonstrator in education), and a LES model for predicting detailed flow field information._